Cure Blisters Fast with Natural Remedies

 - Blisters dry up more quickly and are less bothersome the following day.

-3. Baking soda, always good for blisters
+3. Baking soda, always a good way to cure blisters fast

 - Carefully wash your feet in a basin or tub of hot water, then add five sprigs of fresh rosemary; it’s an excellent anti-inflammatory that helps eliminate any impurities or bacteria on the blister.